Hacking Chinese

 The 10 best free Chinese listening resources: Advanced

 Improving Chinese listening ability at an advanced level.Now that you’ve passed the dreaded intermediate plateau of learning Chinese, you should switch mainly to audio produced for natives by natives.
-This means that your options are virtually unlimited and it is in fact very easy to find free materials.
-Naturally, you will need to provide your own scaffolding, as none of these resource come with transcripts, vocabulary lists and so on.
+This means that your options are virtually unlimited and it is very easy to find free materials.
+Naturally, you will need to provide your own scaffolding, as none of these resources come with transcripts, vocabulary lists and so on.

 As was the case for the intermediate resources, difficulty can vary hugely between resources or even between texts within the same resource.
 Thus, don’t give up just because one article turns out to be difficult!